 Breastmilk and Formula feeding Combination

 Let’s do some pros and cons for Breastmilk and formula feed.

 Breastmilk is easy on Digestion whereas formula takes time

-Breastmilk is very light and easy to digest and your baby gets hungry too often in about 1.5 to 2 hours whereas formula feed can go unto 3 to 4 hours as it is heavy and takes time to digest.
-These numbers highly dependent on the age of your baby, body type, weight, etc.
+Breastmilk is very light and easy to digest.
+Baby gets hungry too often in about 1.5 to 2 hours whereas formula feed can go up to 3 to 4 hours as it keeps baby full and takes time to digest.
+This is to note, these numbers highly dependent on the age of your baby, body type, weight, etc.

-Some babies tend to eat more and get hungry too soon.
-Some babies even have trouble adjusting to one particular formula, as some babies get too much gassy, some have more reflux because of the esophagus (food pipe) is not fully developed.
+Babies may have trouble adjusting to one particular type of formula, as it causes too much gas, while some have more reflux because of the esophagus (food pipe) is not fully developed.

 Breast milk is Free and Formula is not free at all